NCIP/edct-analytics/README.md

 Welcome to the EDCT Analytics Project!
 =========================================

-EDCT Analytics..................
+EDCT Analytics is a Web GUI application which provide easy and dynamic interface to navigate collected data, and enable ad-hoc data trends research and detection.
+It utilizes Google Chart Tools to create graphical representations of data.
 It is developed in Java and requires Apache Ant for building.

 EDCT Analytics is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.